The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Discussion

 This means that a potential central star for SDSO lying at the largest potential distances would have a typical apparent magnitude m$_{\rm G} \approx 9\fm6$, with an extreme limit of m$_{\rm G} \leq 12\fm0$.
-An examination of stars within a radius of 10 degrees around M31 resulted in 598 stars with distances below 110\,pc (note: to avoid Kerker bias the volume was stretched slightly), and magnitudes below 12\fm0 listed in GAIA DR3.
-Only two of them have a $m_{BP} - m_{RP} < 0$.
+An examination of stars within a radius of 10\degr\ around M31 resulted in 598 stars with distances below 110\,pc (note: to avoid Kerker bias the volume was stretched slightly), and magnitudes below 12\fm0 listed in GAIA DR3.
+Only two of them have a ($m_{BP} - m_{RP}) < 0$.
 None of them is a white dwarf.
 The most recent catalog of nearby white dwarfs by \citet{WD_2023} lists 88 WD stars within this field.
 By far the hottest star is FBS 0050+358 with only 26kK.
 This finding corresponds well to the spectroscopic surveys collected recently with LAMOST \citep{LAMOST2021,LAMOST2023} and the data collection by \citet{Geier2020}.

-Adopting expansion velocities of $30 - 50$ km s$^{-1}$ which are typical for old planetary nebulae, the expansion age in years for a PN is then $ \tau_{\rm exp}$ [yr] $ > 10^3 \times$ D$_{\rm pc}$.
+For expansion velocities of $30 - 50$ km s$^{-1}$, typical for old planetary nebulae, the expansion age for a PN is $\tau_{\rm exp} > (10^3~{\rm yr}) D_{\rm pc}$.
 A complete grid of PNe models using CLOUDY \citep{Ferland2013} along the evolutionary tracks for stars with initial masses from 0.9 to 3 M$_\odot$ \citep{Miller-Bertolami2016} was calculated.
 This showed that only central stars with effective temperatures above 110kK and luminosities above 800 L$_\odot$ can give an excess of [OIII](4959+5007)/H$\alpha$ $>$ 2 at radii larger than 10$^{18}$ cm ($= 0.32\,$pc).
-However, the dynamic age eliminates even at a very low distance scale of 5 pc all progenitors with masses above 1.5\,M$_\odot$ using the ages along the evolutionary tracks.
+However, even at a close distance of 5 pc, the dynamic age eliminates all progenitors with masses above 1.5\,M$_\odot$ using the ages along the evolutionary tracks.
 Moreover, none of the central stars of the sample of large old PNe derived above reaches this luminosity-temperature domain in the HRD.
-We thus conclude such a luminous white dwarf, even if masked by a main sequence star in a binary system \citep[e.g., UCAC2 46706450;][]{Werner2020} cannot be missed at this low distance and the complete coverage of the region by GALEX.
+We conclude that such a luminous white dwarf, even if masked by a main sequence star in a binary system \citep[e.g., UCAC2 46706450;][]{Werner2020}, would not be missed at this low distance and the complete coverage of the region by GALEX.